Support for studies in documentary film directing

 For those who decide to support me, I've prepared a few small gratitude packages:

-- Support above €100 - a monthly newsletter with selection of recent photos and short updates from my studies, continuing until the end of the program;
+- Support above €100 - a monthly newsletter with selection of recent photos and short updates from my studies, continuing until the end of the programme + an invitation to the screening of completed films during studies;

 - Support above €200 - everything above, plus access to links with all completed films;